Lydd Town F.C.: History

 Lydd were Senior Division runners-up in 1987–88 and again in 1988–89 before winning the division three times in succession from 1989–90 to 1991–92.
 In 1992 the Eastern and Western sections of the league were merged; despite being reigning champions of the Eastern Section, Lydd were placed in Division One East, which they won at the first attempt, losing only once in the league all season; they also won the Les Leckie Cup and the Eastern Floodlit Cup.
 Denied promotion, the club won the division again in 1993–94 without losing a match and were promoted to the Premier Division; they also retained both cups and went on to win the Floodlit Cup for a third consecutive time the following season.

 The 1995–96 season saw Lydd finish as runners-up in the Premier Division.
 They won the Les Leckie Cup again in 2002–03, but finished bottom of the Premier Division in 2005–06 and were relegated to Division One.
 In 2008–09 the club finished last in Division One East and were relegated to Division Two East.
 They were Division Two East runners-up in 2010–11 and became founder members of the new Kent Invicta League the following season.
 In 2013–14 they were Kent Invicta League runners-up.
 In 2016 the league merged into the Southern Counties East League, becoming its Division One.

+In 2022–23 Lydd finished third in Division One, qualifying for the promotion playoffs.
+After defeating Faversham Strike Force 4–2 in the semi-finals, they won the final against Tooting Bec 5–4 on penalties after a 1–1 draw, earning promotion to the Premier Division.
+The 2024–25 season saw the club finish second-from-bottom of the Premier Division following a four-point deduction for fielding an ineligible player, resulting in relegation to Division One.